ronaldris21/Nerdery-Ecommerce-Backend-Nestjs/README.md

 ### POSTMAN TESTS
 ### Fork the POSTMAN requests from: [RonaldRis Public Workspace](https://www.postman.com/lively-meadow-246836/ronaldris-public-workspace)

-- For testing purpose you can copy this postman
+- For testing purpose you can copy this postman.
+Here you have the postman used for testing the app.
+Make sure to have the environments active on you postman:

 [RonaldRis Public Workspace](https://www.postman.com/lively-meadow-246836/ronaldris-public-workspace)